cideM/fbrs/content/fp.md

 at `param "word"`, or, applying the function `param` to the string `"word"`.
 Maybe you can guess that this extracts the value of the route parameter we defined in the preceding line, with `"/:word"`.
-But isn't it weird that we're not also passing the HTTP request to the `param` function?
+But isn't it weird that we're not passing the HTTP request to the `param` function?
 Where does it get the _request_ paramter from, then?
 The answer is too complicated for this blog post, but suffice it to say that there's some magic going on behind the scenes.
 And this magic is made possible by the Scotty Monad.